 If your cat leans toward the Dark Side, a Darth Vader costume might be in order.
 You might need to use the Force to get your kitty to wear a Vader mask.
 But a laid-back cat might tolerate it at least long enough for you to snap a photo.

 Harry Potter Cat

-Purrrr-trificus Totalus!
-You don’t need a summoning charm to transform your cat into a tiny, feline Harry Potter.
-All you need is a baby’s sweater, some felt (for the collar and tie), a pipe cleaner shaped into a lightning rod and wire bent into glasses.
-It may take a bit of magic, however, to keep your cat still while you dress him.Continue to 13 of 15 below.
+You don’t need polyjuice potion to transform your cat into a feline Harry Potter.
+All you need is a baby’s sweater, some felt (for the collar and tie), a pipe cleaner shaped into a lightning bolt, and wire bent into glasses.
+However, it might take a bit of magic to keep your cat still while you dress them.Continue to 13 of 15 below.

 13 of 15